-Power to admit new Republics: The Supreme Soviet of the U.S.S.R. alone has the right to admit new Republics to the Soviet Union.
-It may create new Autonomous Republics, Autonomous Regions and National Areas.
+Power to admit new Republics : The Supreme Soviet of the U.S.S.R. alone has the right to admit new Republics to the Soviet Union.
+It may create new Autonomous Republics.
+Autonomous Regions and National Areas.
 All alterations in the boundaries of the Republics must be ratified by it.

 Electoral Powers: The Supreme Soviet, at a joint sitting of its two chambers, elects the Presidium of the Supreme Soviet from amongst its members.
 It also elects members of the Council of Ministers, Judges of the Supreme Court and the Procurator General.
-All these bodies have a constitutional responsibility to the Supreme Soviet.
+All these bodies have a constitutional responsibility to the Supreme

 Procedure of Law-Making: The Soviet Constitution does not make any distinction between money-Bills and non-money-Bills.
 A Bill in order to become law, may originate in either House of the Supreme Soviet.
 The two Houses elect three permanent commissions in the first session.
 These commissions are known as the Legislative, Budget and Foreign Affairs Commissions.
 A Bill after introduction in one of the Houses goes to the appropriate Commission.
 The Commission collects the relevant data and considers the Bill clause by clause.
 It may suggest some amendments.
 It then presents the Bill to the House.
 The Commissions may also initiate some Bill themselves.
 After a Bill has been passed by one House, it is sent to the other House.
-After having been passed by both the Houses, it becomes law after being signed by the President and the Secretary of the Presidium of the Supreme Soviet.
+After having been passed by both the Houses. it becomes law after being signed by the President and the Secretary of the Presidium of the Supreme Soviet.
 The latter have no veto.

-Mutual Relations: In case there is disagreement between the two Houses of the Supreme Soviet, a Conciliation Committee consisting of equal number of members from both the Houses is formed.
-If the efforts of the Committee fail, a joint session of Supreme Soviet is convened to discuss the issue.
-In the event of failure of the joint session also, the Presidium dissolves the two Houses and orders for fresh elections.
+Mutual Relations: In case there is disagreement between the wo losues of the Supreme Sovict, a Conciliation Committee consisting of equal number of members from both the Houses is formed.
+If the efforts of the Committee fail, a joint session of Supreme Sovict session also, the Persidium dissolves the two Houses and orders for first elections.
 This shows that both the Houses of the Supreme Soviet have equal powers.
-Each of them has the right to initiate legislation and introduce corresponding Bills.
-Both the Houses are convened and hold their sessions simultaneously.
+Each of them has the right to initiate converted and hold their sessions insufficiency the Houses are converted and hold their sessions insufficiency.

 Peculiar Features: 1.
 The powers of the Supreme Soviet in every sphere have led some critics to say that the Soviet system is not based on the 'principle of separation of powers'.
 The legislature has a great control over the executive and judiciary since both these bodies are elected by it and these are responsible to it.
 It also elects the Procurator-General a functionary vested with tremendous powers over the administration of justice.
 The control of the Supreme Soviet over the executive and the federal judiciary is a clear violation of the principle of separation of powers.
-The Soviet constitutionalists condemn the very idea of separation of powers on the ground that the doctrine is employed in order to show that political power is being justly exercised, although in the ultimate analysis, political power in the so-called capitalist democracy is wielded by a small minority of capitalists.
-The Soviet Union, on the other hand, is a classless society of workers and peasants and political power is exercised by them through their representatives forming the Supreme Soviet.
+The Soviet constitutionalists condemn the very idea of separation of powers on the ground that the doctrine is employed in order to show that political power is being justly, exercised, although in the ultimate, analysis, political nower in the so-called capitalist democracy is wielded by a small minority of capitalists.
+The Soviet Union, on the other hand is a classless society of workers and peasants and political power is exercised by them through their representatives forming the Supreme